sydasif/ansible-lab/README.md

 # Ansible Client and Server Lab

 Ansible is an open-source, powerful, and simple tool for client-server and network device automation.
-Install Ansible on PC or laptop, no special server or workstation is required.
-The only requirement is Python and SSH to install on the control node.
-Ansible is agent-less, means nothing to install on a client only Python, and SSH are enable.
-Ansible every time use SSH what it does on manage nodes.
+To Installing Ansible on PC or laptop, no special server or workstation is required.
+The only requirement is Python and SSH on the control node.
+Ansible is agent-less, means nothing to install on a client only Python installed and SSH is enable.
+Ansible every time use SSH, what it does on manage nodes.
 For manage nodes, in the case of networking devices python is not required in all cases.

 ## Ansible Installation